-Neurofeedback was first popularized in the United States during the space race of the 1960s.
+Neurofeedback was first popularized in the United States during the Space Race of the 1960s.
 NASA scientists used brain-biofeedback readings called EEG to measure brain wave activity in astronauts.
-Today, we use neurofeedback to treat a variety of psychological and physiological issues.
+Today, however, we use neurofeedback training to treat a variety of psychological and physiological issues.
 These include, for instance, ADHD, anxiety, depression, migraines, seizures, and sleep problems.
 If you are seeking treatment for ADHD, neurofeedback training with the Sachs Center in New York may be a great option for you!